JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/creating-monsters.md

 _A snail-like creature with a hard shell.
 It moves only in straight lines, and has a soft underbelly.
 It rolls into opponents, pulling them into its wild orbit.
 The roar of its movement drowns out any other sounds._

 This creature is physically tough, with higher than average **STR** and strong armor.
-It is probably fast but not maneuverable, and likely doesn't rely on skill or dexterity to avoid danger.
+It is probably fast but not maneuverable, and likely doesn't rely on skill or agility to avoid danger.
 It is brutish, but it is still a wild beast and only as willful as any creature just looking for its next meal.
 It attacks by rolling in a straight line and should impact multiple targets.

 ### Thunder Snail

-6 HP, 2 Armor, 14 STR, 6 DEX, 4 WIL, smash & roll (d10, _blast_)
+6 HP, 2 Armor, 14 STR, 6 AGL, 4 PRS, smash & roll (d10, _blast_)

 - Thick-shelled beasts that attack by rolling over their opponents in a straight line.
 The noise of their tumbling shells is deafening.
 - **Critical Damage**: Target is pulled into its rolling momentum, losing an additional 1 STR per round until freed (STR save to escape).